 Mercy! was Boston Red Sox announcer Ned Martin’s signature phrase for a surpassing moment between or beyond the lines.
-This book hails Fenway Park’s 2012 centennial through Red Sox radio/television Voices who recall and commemorate an American institution.
+This book hailed Fenway Park’s 2012 centennial through Red Sox radio/television Voices who recalled and commemorated an American institution.

 Curt Smith is a lifelong Soxaphile, student of America’s “Most Beloved Ballpark,” and author whose books include the classic Voices of The Game.
-Mercy!’s highlights include Gowdy’s mid-century prepotency; how Vin Scully might have been the Red Sox Voice; Martin and Woods becoming a beloved radio duo; their calamitous 1978 firing; and Fenway’s last-decade renovation—New England’s cathedral, rebuilt pew by pew.
+Mercy!’s highlights include Gowdy’s mid-century prepotency; how Vin Scully might have become a Red Sox Voice; why Martin and Woods are recalled as a beloved radio duo; their calamitous 1978 firing; and Fenway Park’s recent decade-long renovation—New England’s cathedral, rebuilt pew by pew.

 Mercy! weaves players from Babe Ruth to David Ortiz, pre-mid-century Voices like Fred Hoey and Jim Britt, and Fenway’s big-league record 800-plus game sellout streak.
 Riveting is Smith’s portrayal of noted Sox fans.
 George H.W.
 Bush revered his lifetime friend Ted Williams—”the greatest hitter who ever lived.”
-In 2001, as debate raged over Fenway’s future, former Democratic Presidential nominee Michael Dukakis told the visionary soon-to-be Sox president Larry Lucchino: “Anyone who would tear down Fenway Park should be criminally indicted.”
+In 2001, debate raging over Fenway’s future, former Democratic presidential nominee Michael Dukakis told the visionary soon-to-be Sox president Larry Lucchino: “Anyone who would tear down Fenway Park should be criminally indicted.”

-Bush and Dukakis may have opposed each other in the 1988 Presidential election, but Mercy! brings Sox fans together.
-It includes exhaustive play-by-play, dozens of marvelous photos, one anecdote after another, and three detailed appendixes, telling Fenway’s story—lauding its centennial—as perhaps no other book has.
+Bush and Dukakis may have opposed each other in the 1988 presidential election, but each praised Mercy! on its back cover.
+This book includes exhaustive play-by-play, dozens of marvelous photos, one anecdote after another, and three detailed appendixes, telling Fenway’s story—lauding its centennial—as perhaps no other has.